 “Trees remove thousands of tonnes of pollution from our air, store carbon and help mitigate extreme weather, while also relieving stress, depression and anxiety.
 It is critical that we value everything our broad urban forest and greenery can do for us, and invest heavily in it.”

-Proposed budget of $377 million on greening, including the development and renewal of existing parks and open spaces, across the city over the next 10 years.
+The City of Sydney has a proposed budget of $377 million on greening, including the development and renewal of existing parks and open spaces, across the city over the next 10 years.
+The targets are:

 - The creation of greener buildings, with all public and privately-owned properties providing 28 per cent of green cover, including 20 per cent tree cover.